material-components/material-components-web-react/packages/button/README.md

-outlined | Boolean | Enables outlined variant. dense | Boolean | Enables dense variant. icon | Element | Icon to render within root element. trailingIcon | Boolean | Renders icon on the right if true. children | String | Text to be displayed within root element. disabled | Boolean | Disables button if true. href | String | Sets a hyperlink & uses anchor tag instead of a button.
+outlined | Boolean | Enables outlined variant. dense | Boolean | Enables dense variant. icon | Element | Icon to render within root element. trailingIcon | Element | Icon to render on the right side of the element children | String | Text to be displayed within root element. disabled | Boolean | Disables button if true. href | String | Sets a hyperlink & uses anchor tag instead of a button.